 Ok, now say these methods don’t work… then what?

-So, there’s really two different ways that you can manually reset a controller as a last resort.
+So, there are really two different ways that you can manually reset a controller as a last resort.

 The first is by physically unplugging the PDU, or powering down upstream the power source, then bring it back on so that naturally it just reboots the controller.